rmqtt/rmqtt/docs/en_US/retainer.md

 # The maximum Payload value for retaining messages.
 After the Payload size exceeds the maximum value, the RMQTT
 # message server will process the received reserved message as a regular message.
 max_payload_size = "1MB"

+# TTL for retained messages.
+Set to 0 for no expiration.
+# If not specified, the message expiration time will be used by default.
+#retained_message_ttl = "0m"
 ```

 Currently, three storage modes are supported: "ram", "sled", and "redis".